Internships. You Need Them.

 - NETWORKING – Connect with the pros in your chosen field AND get references for your future job search.

-- SOFT SKILLS – Develop those business related “soft skills” that everyone talks about AND build relationships with new found colleagues who like you and want to work with you.
+- SOFT SKILLS – Develop those business related “soft skills” that everyone talks about AND build relationships with new colleagues who like you and want to work with you.

 - INTERVIEWING SKILLS – You’ll get a chance to become comfortable with the type of people in the field that you’re pursuing which will take away some of that “fear of the unknown” when it comes to legit job interviews.